florent-leclercq/borg_sdss_data_release/README.md

 Using and Contributing
 ------------

 You can use all these products freely, provided that in your publications, you cite the papers mentioned in the respective notebooks.
 They are provided under the [GNU General Public License](LICENSE).
+You can also cite the BORG SDSS data products using the doi [10.5281/zenodo.1455729](http://dx.doi.org/10.5281/zenodo.1455729), and specific releases  using their individual doi ([10.5281/zenodo.1455730](http://dx.doi.org/10.5281/zenodo.1455730) for v1.0).

 Please do not hesitate to contribute by forking this repository and creating pull requests to the public distribution.